 - This program is especially for older adults.

-- Here is a longer article on how to start a combination resistance and cardio routine.
+- Here is a longer article on how to start a combo resistance and cardio routine.
 It has great tips on how to progress and how to monitor how hard you are working.

-If you are stuck at home due to coronavirus concerns and have very little equipment, there are many options for strength training.
+If you are stuck at home and have very little equipment, there are many options for strength training.

 - This article focuses on leg exercises that require no equipment.
 From the 13 options, pick 5 that appeal to you.
 Pair this with 4 to 5 no-equipment upper body exercises and 1 exercise for abs and 1 for your lower back.

-You can also search for a personal trainer to help structure your exercise program in person or remotely.
+You can also look for a personal trainer to help structure your exercise program in person or remotely.

-The amount of effort and you put into your program will dictate the size of your health gains.
-While you should be cautious about pushing yourself too hard as you begin training, once you are accustomed to resistance exercise, make sure you are tired by the end of your session.
+The amount of effort you put into your program will dictate the size of your health gains.
+You should be cautious about pushing yourself too hard at first, but once you are used to resistance exercise, make sure you are tired by the end of your session.

-Consistency of effort is equally or even, more important.
+Consistency of effort is even, more important.
 Two to three sessions per week will yield better results than once a week.
-If you can’t complete an entire workout due to time limitations, focus on the parts of your routine that make you feel the best!
+If you can't finish an entire workout due to time limitations, focus on the parts of your routine that make you feel the best!

 To gauge your intensity, review this perceived exertion chart.